One of the IMRF’s core functions is to share information of use to the global SAR community.

 If these lessons are not shared, people elsewhere will have to learn them from their own experience, by making the same mistakes or by not applying other people’s proven good ideas.
 Either of these results can be life-threatening in SAR.

-The IMRF is inviting you to share your SAR lessons learned and help preventing lose of life in the world's waters!
+The IMRF invites you to share your SAR lessons learned.

-You can do so by e-mailing your documents and stories to [email protected].
+You can help improve maritime SAR capability worldwide by e-mailing your information to [email protected].

 SAR Information Articles